hwwhww/eth-research/sharding/review/casper_v2.1.md

 The primary source of load on the PoS chain is **attestations**.
 An attestation has a double role:

 1. It attests to some parent block in the beacon chain
-2. It attests to a block hash in a shard (a sufficient number of such attestations create a "crosslink", confirming that shard block into the main chain).
+2. It attests to a block hash in a shard (a sufficient number of such attestations create a "crosslink", confirming that shard block into the beacon chain).

 Every shard (e.g. there might be 1024 shards in total) is itself a PoS chain, and the shard chains are where the transactions and accounts will be stored.
-The crosslinks serve to "confirm" segments of the shard chains into the main chain, and are also the primary way through which the different shards will be able to talk to each other.
+The crosslinks serve to "confirm" segments of the shard chains into the beacon chain, and are also the primary way through which the different shards will be able to talk to each other.

 Note that one can also consider a simpler "minimal sharding algorithm" where crosslinks are simply hashes of proposed blocks of data that are not themselves chained to each other in any way.